-The best gluten free meatballs at home
+The best gluten free homemade meatballs

 Moist, juicy, and perfectly seasoned Italian meatballs are such a staple comfort food.

 It’s always been one of my favorite things to order out at an Italian restaurant, but most meatballs are not gluten free.
-So I set out to make a homemade gluten free meatball that was just as good as any traditional meatball I’ve had eating out!
+So, I set out to make a homemade gluten free meatball that was just as good as any traditional meatball I’ve had eating out!

 And these check that box in every way!